astavrop0/Derivative_structuring_and_implied_risk_aversion/README.md

     │
     ├── reports            <- Generated analysis as LaTeX report and beamer presentation │
-    └── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt   <- The requirements file for reproducing the analysis environment
-                              generated with `pip freeze > requirements.txt`

 Resources